28mm/blast-radius/README.md

 python3 -m pip3 install git+https://github.com/Ianyliu/blast-radius-fork
 ```

-You can run Blast Radius from the command line with:
+You can then run Blast Radius from the command line:

 ```sh
 blast-radius --serve